Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 docker volume create oracle26ai-data

-To verify the volume exists and inspect it:
+To verify that the volume exists and inspect it:

 docker volume ls